vega/vega-lite/site/docs/mark/bar.md

 }
 ```

 The `bar` property of the top-level [`config`](config.html) object sets the default properties for all bar marks.
-If [mark property encoding channels](encoding.html#mark-prop)are specified for marks, these config values will be overridden.
+If [mark property encoding channels](encoding.html#mark-prop) are specified for marks, these config values will be overridden.

 Besides standard [mark config properties](mark.html#config), bar config can contain the following additional properties: